teambit/product-cult/readme.md

 ## 📂 Project Structure

 The directory structure is organized by components.
 This makes the codebase more modular, scalable, and easier to maintain.
-Enable, add or disable application features in the [app composition file](https://github.com/teambit/product-cult/blob/main/product-hunt-platform/product-hunt/product-hunt.bit-app.ts)
+Enable, add or disable application features in the [application shell](https://github.com/teambit/product-cult/blob/main/product-hunt-platform/product-hunt/product-hunt.bit-app.ts).